Tips for Backpackers in Salzburg, Austria

 by Sara DurãesMonday, August 6, 2018

-I´m an adventuress 18 years old Portuguese gap year student, who is fullfilling a dream of backpacking through Europe.
+I´m an adventuress 18 years old Portuguese.
+I did a gap year, which fulfilled my dream of backpacking through Europe.
 Since ever I've been fascinated about exploring the world nature, people and culture.
-Wanting to become a journalist, writing about my experience and sharing it with other people makes me happy and brings me one step closer to my aim.Read more at backpackingwithme.com
+Wanting to become a journalist, I´m currently studying Journalism and Publishing at Bath Spa University.
+My aim is to be able to write about the world and its culture while traveling the world.Read more at backpackingwithme.com